FAQ

 What is the difference between a spot rate and a contract rate in LTL freight?

 A contract rate is a negotiated rate you've agreed to with a specific carrier for a defined period, usually tied to your freight volume and lanes.
 A spot rate is the price available in the open market on any given day with no prior commitment.
 Spot rates fluctuate with market conditions.
 Contract rates provide price stability but can fall out of alignment with the market over time.
-LanePilot shows you both so you can see when your contract rates are no longer competitive.
+LanePilot works from the carrier accounts you connect, so whichever of the two your carriers return for a lane is what you see, side by side with your other carriers on that same lane.
+It does not pull spot pricing from a market feed.

 What is a freight rate alert?

 A rate alert lets you set a target price on a specific lane.
-LanePilot monitors rates every 4 hours and notifies you the moment a carrier hits your threshold.
+LanePilot re-checks your carriers several times every business day and emails you when one hits your threshold.
 This is useful when you have a recurring lane where rates fluctuate and you want to book opportunistically when pricing drops.

 How do I get LTL freight quotes without a broker?

-LanePilot connects directly to carrier rate engines so you can pull live quotes from up to 135 carriers without calling a broker or logging into multiple carrier portals.
+LanePilot connects directly to your carriers' rate engines so you can pull live quotes from your connected carrier accounts without calling a broker or logging into multiple carrier portals.
 Describe your shipment, get ranked results in under 60 seconds.
 Your negotiated rates apply automatically if you've uploaded your carrier contracts.

 Carrier Scorecards and Performance